protocol/web3-dev-team/proposals/new-ipfs-gc.md

 For users who do not see or care about the GC performance issues, this project will still matter to users who need to remove specific content from nodes, but do not want to remove all unpinned content.

+Garbage collection performance issues arise because GC attempts to remove blocks by loading a set of all pinned CIDs into memory and then searching for each block’s CID in this set.
+The feasibility of a new reference counting GC implementation makes the following assumptions:
+- Maintaining reference counts for blocks will make it quick to determine if a block can be removed, because it is not necessary to load all pinned CIDs into memory and search this set for each block.
+This will make GC very fast to GC a small set of blocks.
+- Specific content can be removed by performing GC on the blocks associated with a specific IPLD DAG.
-It is assumed that the overall time to examine the reference count of each block is less that the time to load all pinned blocks, store their CIDs in memory, and then search those CIDs for every block to see the block can be removed.
+- Overall time to examine the reference count of each block is less that the time to load all pinned blocks, store their CIDs in memory, and then search those CIDs for every block to see the block can be removed.

 ### User workflow example